-Table 6.
-Comparison of average dolphin group sizes from impact monitoring period (September - November 2014) and baseline monitoring period (September - November 2011)
+Table 6.Comparison of average dolphin group sizes from impact monitoring period (September - November 2014) and baseline monitoring period (September - November 2011)

-Average Dolphin Group Size September - November 2014 September - November 2011 Overall 3.88 ± 2.69 (n = 24) 3.72 ± 3.13 (n = 66) Northeast Lantau 0.00 3.18 ± 2.16 (n = 17) Northwest Lantau 3.88 ± 2.69 (n = 24) 3.92 ± 3.40 (n = 49)
+Average Dolph in Group Size September - November 2014 September - November 2011 Overall 3.88 ± 2.69 (n = 24) 3.72 ± 3.13 (n = 66) Northeast Lantau 0.00 3.18 ± 2.16 (n = 17) Northwest Lantau 3.88 ± 2.69 (n = 24) 3.92 ± 3.40 (n = 49)

 - 3.4.2.
 The average dolphin group sizes in the entire North Lantau region as well as in NWL waters during September November 2014 were similar to the ones recorded during the three-month baseline period (Table 6).
 Sixteen of the 24 groups were composed of 1-4 individuals only, while there was only one dolphin group with more than 10 individuals. - 3.4.3.
 Distribution of dolphins with larger group sizes (five individuals or more per group) during the present quarter is shown in Figure 3, with comparison to the one in baseline period.
-During the autumn of 2014, distribution of the majority of larger dolphin groups were concentrated near Lung Kwu Chau (Figure 3).
-This distribution pattern was quite different from the baseline period, when the larger dolphin groups were distributed more evenly in NWL waters with a few more sighted in NEL waters (Figure 3). - 3.4.4.
-Notably, none of the larger dolphin groups were sighted near the HKLR03 reclamation site in the present monitoring period (Figure 3).
+During autumn of 2014, distribution of the majority of larger dolphin groups were concentrated near Lung Kwu Chau (Figure 3).
+This distribution pattern was quite different from the baseline period, when the larger dolphin groups were distributed more evenly in NWL waters with a few more sighted in NEL waters (Figure 3). - 3.5.
+Habitat use - 3.5.1.
+From September to November 2014, the most heavily utilized habitats by Chinese White Dolphins mainly concentrated around Lung Kwu Chau (Figures 4a and 4b).
+None of the grids in NEL recorded the presence of dolphins.
+Moreover, all grids near TMCLKL and HKLR09 alignments as well as the HKLR03/HKBCF reclamation sites did not record any presence of dolphins during on-effort search in the present quarterly period. - 3.5.2.
+However, it should be emphasized that the amount of survey effort collected in each grid during the three-month period was fairly low (6-12 units of survey effort for most grids), and therefore the habitat use pattern derived from the three-month dataset should be treated with caution.
+A more complete picture of dolphin habitat use pattern will be presented when more survey effort for each grid will be collected throughout the impact phase monitoring programme.